BICENTENNIAL TRIBUTE

 John Pigot intervenes, the Reverend, overcome with shame at being indirect with the truth, is comforted by the charwoman

 JP: My, you really are a dasher, aren’t you!
-Thing is, his Lordship - that heedless boy! - is totally haunted by love’s delirium, not to say exhausted altogether, and will be unavailable for the foreseeable future
+The thing is, his Lordship - that heedless boy! - is haunted by love's delirium, not to say exhausted altogether, and will be unavailable for the foreseeable future

-EP(unmoved): A housemaid! (sneers surprisingly well) whose virgin breast is void of guile, whose wishes dimple in a modest smile, whose downcast eye disdains the wanton leer? pfft
+EP(unmoved): A housemaid! (sneers surprisingly well) whose virgin breast is void of guile, whose wishes dimple in a modest smile, whose downcast eye disdains the wanton leer? (laughs, a bit manically, in truth)

 Choking sounds from beneath the sofa

-E & JP: BYRON!! (rush to lift up retro sofa ruffle, and drag B out)
+E & JP: BYRON!! (rush to lift up sopha ruffle - drag B out)

 C: Is he dead?!! (looks closer) Is he wearing the chains of love, as in, MY chains of love?